ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/models/programatic.md

 # Python Package

-`edit.models` exists as a python package, and can be used to run predictions either from the command line or within a python instance.
+`pyearthtools.models` exists as a python package, and can be used to run predictions either from the command line or within a python instance.

 ## Usage

-`edit.models` provides the following top level functions for easy usage in a python environment.
+`pyearthtools.models` provides the following top level functions for easy usage in a python environment.

 ### `.data`